Updated: 6 days ago

 You can use journaling or meditation to explore what you’re telling yourself.
 This self-exploration might also open you up to new ways of seeing your aloneness.
 What self-valuing messages can you use to start replacing the criticism and pessimism?
 It's natural to think, "I'm tired of being home alone," but it's also helpful to gain some acceptance of how things are for right now.

-Your value is not determined by your relationships
+Your value is not determined by being home alone

 There’s no rule saying you have to be in a relationship in order to be sexy, desirable, lovable, or a “winner.”
 In fact, some very likable, sociable, and interesting people are single, by choice.
 I believe it’s time we respected the diversity in people’s need or desire to be with another person.
 Some people feel very little need to be in a relationship and prefer solitude, while others have a strong desire and need to be in a relationship.
 The level of involvement is really up to each person, and I don’t think there’s a need to shame people for wanting what they want.